Mathématique: From Nothing, Nothing Comes

 From Nothing, Nothing Comes

-Zelenka looks up, adjusting his glasses as he considers Rodney, hunched behind the elegant metal curvature of a Lantean console.
+Zelenka looks up, adjusts his glasses, and considers Rodney McKay, hunched behind the elegant metal curves of a Lantean console.

-“No,” Rodney says, the color of his hair and the cast of his features made moderate under the gray light of a clouded sky.
-“No no no no no. I refuse to implement any kind of solution that’s going to have the side effect of making this guy an idiot.
+“No,” Rodney says, the color of his hair and the cast of his features made moderate by the gray light of a clouded sky.
+“No no no no no. I refuse to implement any solution that has the downstream effect of making this guy an idiot.
 What the hell are you thinking, Radek?
 Are you wearing a cortical suppressant?”

-“I am thinking that I am wanting him to live,” Zelenka replies pointedly, his eyes shifting from Rodney to the silent sea and sky behind him, out beyond the glass and shields.
-“I am thinking that Thursdays will not be the same if he does not.”
+“I am thinking I am wanting him to live,” Zelenka replies pointedly.
+His eyes shift from Rodney to the silent sea and sky behind him, out beyond the glass and shields.
+“I am thinking that Thursdays will not be the same if he doesn’t.”

-Zelenka had a not-so-secret affinity for the work of this Dr. Nicholas Rush even before the man so thoroughly impressed Rodney on an offworld cryptography mission.
-Rodney is not easy to impress.
+Zelenka had a not-so-secret affinity for the work of Dr. Nicholas Rush even before the man so thoroughly impressed Rodney on an offworld cryptography mission.
+Rodney’s not easy to impress.
 To do it, one must be intelligent and either forceful or attractive.
-Zelenka has only one out of those three qualities, and so he receives positive reinforcement from Rodney only when Rodney is dying, or when the man gets reprimanded by the IOA for not creating a sufficiently supportive working environment.
+Zelenka has only one of those three qualities, and so he receives positive reinforcement from Rodney only when Rodney is dying, or when he gets reprimanded by the IOA for not creating a sufficiently supportive working environment.

 That’s fine with Zelenka.
 He loves the job.
 And he does not so much mind working with sensitive, high-maintenance egomaniacs.

-At times, Rodney can bury the end goal so deeply beneath his concerns about secondary sequelae that nothing would be accomplished if it weren’t for Zelenka.
-He is good at refocusing the other man, but—Sheppard is better.
+At times, Rodney will bury the end goal so deeply beneath his concerns about secondary sequelae that nothing would be accomplished if it weren’t for Zelenka.
+He’s good at refocusing the other man, but Sheppard is better.

-Living is good,” the colonel says, from where he’s leaning against a locked console in this room they have appropriated for their first pass brainstorming session, before they will summon their ‘minions,’ as Rodney likes to call them.
+“‘Living’ is good,” the colonel says, from where he leans against a locked, bright console in this room they’ve appropriated for their first pass brainstorming session, before they’ll summon their “minions,” as Rodney likes to call them.

-“I’d rather die than live on a fraction of my IQ,” Rodney snaps, not looking at either of them, his eyes fixed on his console.
+“I’d rather die than live on a fraction of my IQ.”
+Rodney’s eyes are fixed on the display in front of him.

 And.